Rekyt/biodiversity_facets_tutorial/README.md

 ## Goals

--   Manipulate research open data
+-   Manipulate research open data;
--   Learning how to compute functional diversity indices with `fundiversity`
+-   Learn how to compute functional diversity indices with `fundiversity` (load trait data, build a functional space, compute indices);
--   Learning how to compute phylogenetic diversity indices with `ape` and `picante`
+-   Learn how to compute phylogenetic diversity indices with `ape` and `picante` (load phylogenetic tree, visualize phylogenetic tree, compute indices);
+-   Familiarize with null models;
--   Know the difference between facets of functional and phylogenetic diversity indices
+-   Know the difference between facets of functional and phylogenetic diversity indices;
--   Visualize biodiversity facets on the map
+-   Visualize biodiversity facets on the map;
--   Show the effect of logging in a tropical forest context on some biodiversity facets
+-   Show the effect of logging in a tropical forest context on some biodiversity facets.

 ## How to use it?